janraasch/janraaschcom-supernova/content/resume.md

 Guided Deepwave's team in launching one of their initiatives with a lightweight Jamstack approach instead of WordPress.
 Handled initial setup and complex integrations, enabling them to build and maintain their platform independently—see the result at [klartext.deepwave.org](https://klartext.deepwave.org/).

-Tech: Jamstack, Hugo, Git-backed CMS
+Tech: Jamstack, Hugo, Git-backed CMS.

 ### [Dividat](https://dividat.com/)